paperkite/github-actions/README.md

 - Creating the EB application version
 - Deploying the EB application version to one or many EB environments

+### `retag-to-head`

+Automatically moves a tag to the `HEAD` of the current branch if it finds the tag in the history of the current branch.
+This is used to:

+- automatically update the `dev` tag to the `HEAD` of `develop` when the branch it's on is merged
+- automatically update the `qa` tag to the `HEAD` of `develop` when a new branch is merged into it

 ## Workflows

 None so far